machtendo/rom-parse/README.md

 - Trimming

   Once the script is run, one could simply delete entire regions, remove all the various Test Programs, trim BIOS files, delete Demo or Sample roms, Prototypes, and easily create a custom set that suits their individual tastes.
+This script can be used to create your own 1G1R-set, though this has not been tested on all platforms.

 # Instructions